New York / Nassau County

 Healthcare

-Access to quality healthcare is excellent in Brookville, with major hospitals like NYU Langone and North Shore University Hospital nearby.
-The community benefits from a high physician-to-resident ratio and 95.5% of residents have health insurance coverage.
-This ensures comprehensive medical services are readily available for local families.
+Brookville residents have access to quality healthcare, with major hospitals like NYU Langone Hospital—Long Island and North Shore University Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.1 per 1,000 people and 95.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals